-Learner and P1 licence holders have their licence suspended for 3 months for any speeding offence and if the Police catch you speeding by more than 45km/h your licence may be immediately suspended and confiscated at the roadside.
+Learner and P1 licence holders have their licence suspended for 3 months for any speeding offence.
+If the Police catch you speeding by more than 45km/h, your licence may be immediately suspended and confiscated at the roadside.

 Can you fight a speeding ticket?

 It is sometimes the case that cameras and recording equipment get the speed reading wrong.
 Having a defence lawyer verify these pieces of equipment could lead to a legitimate defence that you were, in fact, not speeding.